althonos/pyrodigal/paper/paper.md

 Pyrodigal is distributed on PyPI under the
 [GNU Lesser General Public License](https://www.gnu.org/licenses/lgpl-3.0).
-Pre-compiled distributions are available for MacOS, Linux and Windows x86-64, as well as Linux Aarch64 machines.
+Pre-compiled distributions are provided for MacOS, Linux and Windows x86-64, as well as Linux Aarch64 machines.
 A [Conda](https://conda.io/) package is also available in the Bioconda channel [@Bioconda:2018].